bill176/ZhuoHeiChaV2/ZHC_design.md

         - wait for responses from the players
     - configure game
         - ask players about AceGoPublic
+        - show who is the Ace
 - start game
     - notify a player to play cards
     - set a time limit(15s), after 15s means play empty hands.
 Also if all players pass, the there should not be a time limit for the first player.
     - verify player response
     - commit changes to the game
     - jump to end game if conditions met
-    - show playing order and who is the Ace
     - repeat
 - end game
     - store winning order